SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 For all our Python needs, we're gonna need a virtual environment.
 I recommend making it outside of `llama.cpp` repo, for example - in your home directory.

-To create virtual environment on Linux/MSYS, run this command:
+To create virtual environment on Linux, run this command:
 {.linux-bg-padded}

 ```sh